tessercat/daoistic-data/blog/ultimate-power/notes.md

 but as a temporary measure,
 and perhaps only as first among equals.

+I think the poem is saying
+that cycles of kingship
+should have a human scale
+of days and years,
+and that kings should not
+lay claim to cycles of greatness beyond the human realm.

+The Riverside Elder comments on 獨立 as 無匹雙, having no twin or pair, so I take 天下母 to be self-perpetuating, self-referencing, endless recursion.

-Since 周行 describes the endless cycles of 天下母, the 曰 expressions describe phases of a cycle.
+And since 周行 describes the endless cycles of 天下母,
+I think the 曰 expressions describe phases of a cycle.
 When something has grown to greatness (大), kings included, it's bound to fall back (逝),